 One of PMC’s amenities is the Dog Park, located at the east end of the PMC Campground.

-To view a downloadable copy of the Dog Park Membership Application and Rules, please click here.
+To view the 2021 Dog Park Rules, please click here.

 Shelter on the Hill, A Humane Society